 Children typically have symptoms of a viral infection and then severe nausea, vomiting, confusion, and sluggishness, sometimes followed by coma.

-The diagnosis is based on symptoms and the results of blood tests and sometimes a liver biopsy.
+The diagnosis is based on sudden changes in the child's mental condition and on the results of blood tests and a liver biopsy.

 The prognosis depends on how long and how severely the brain is affected.